Janiczek/elm-grammar/README.md

 ## Context free grammar parsers

 # TODO

+* the whole documentation
+* mention we can't deal with left recursion
+  * mention a failed experiment with instaparse's GLL in the `gll` branch

 ```
 breakfast -> protein ( <" with "> breakfast <" on the side"> )?